Daughter says Pelé back in hospital to regulate medication - WHIZ News

 Kely Nascimento added that there was “no emergency” concerning her 82-year-old father’s health.

-ESPN Brasil reported earlier that the three-time World Cup champion was taken to Hospital Albert Einstein due to “general swelling.”
+ESPN Brasil reported earlier that the three-time World Cup champion was brought to the hospital because of “general swelling.”

 “Really and truly, we appreciate the concern and love,” Nascimento said.

-Spokespeople for Pelé and Hospital Albert Einstein did not reply to a request for comment from The Associated Press.
+Pele’s spokesman Joe Fraga told The Associated Press that the former footballer was “in for his monthly check up.”

-Pelé removed a tumor in September of 2021, with the hospital saying then that he would begin chemotherapy.
+Pelé had a tumor removed in September 2021, and the hospital said at that time he would begin chemotherapy.

 “I just want to express my gratitude.
 Life is good.
 Turning 82 with my family, in good health, is the best gift.
 Thank you for everything I have received,” he said in a video.